stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 We strongly recommend using `$OAK` to reference your group home directory in scripts, rather than its explicit path.

+`$OAK` is not backed up or replicated, by design.
+Deleted files cannot be recovered.
+We recommend all researchers to keep a copy of their important files in Google Drive.
+For added data protection on Oak, SRCC now also offers a managed "backup to the cloud" option (for an additional service fee + cloud storage fees).
+[Contact us][url_contact] for more information.

 ### Checking quota usage

 The `sh_quota` tool can be used to display quota usage on `$OAK`